-- Internal Plant Interface Protocol Layer: The input data stream is received internally by an interface layer compatible with the plant systems. - 3.
+- 1. Plant Interface Protocol: The input to the Real-Time Device is a data stream compatible with the plant systems.
+This may also be individual hardwired inputs. - 2.
+Internal Plant Interface Protocol Layer: The input data stream is received internally by an interface layer compatible with the plant systems. - 3.
 Real-Time Device Point Database / DNP3 Database Profile Specifics: The input data is processed internally in the Real-Time Device as data points in a DNP3-compatible database structure.
 Since the real-time data must be compliant with DNP3 Level 1 protocol, and can contain a database large enough to require more than a single datalink frame for a Class 1 data response, the Real-Time Device must support both static and event-type data points.
 The Real-Time Device is required to support polling by class. - 4.
 DNP3 Output Interface Protocol Layer: As the DNP3 server, the Real-Time Device will parse all client requests and supply the appropriate data designated in the Real-Time Device Point Database.
+This is typical of a DNP3 driver storing data into the real-Time database.

+Last Revised: 05/02/2018 Page 61 of 122 Version 11

-This is typical of a DNP3 driver storing data into the real-Time database. - SSL/TLS Encryption Layer: In transferring the data from the Real-Time Device to a DNP3-compatible destination, elements are encrypted by a SSL/TLS encryption interface layer using ISO-issued basic-assurance digital certificates implemented either in the ECN or the public Internet. - 6.
+- SSL/TLS Encryption Layer: In transferring the data from the Real-Time Device to a DNP3-compatible destination, elements are encrypted by a SSL/TLS encryption interface layer using ISO-issued basic-assurance digital certificates implemented either in the ECN or the public Internet. - 6.
 TCP/IP Output Interface Layer: The Real-Time Device is to act as the TCP server/connection.
-Once the client device has requested and established the TCP connection, the encrypted DNP3-compatible data stream passes through an interface layer over a TCP/IP network.

-DNP3 over TCP/IP over SSL/TLS: The DNP3 data stream is secured over TCP/IP using SSL/TLS encryption and transported over a TCP/IP network.
+Once the client device has requested and established the TCP connection, the encrypted DNP3-compatible data stream passes through an interface layer over a TCP/IP network. - DNP3 over TCP/IP over SSL/TLS: The DNP3 data stream is secured over TCP/IP using SSL/TLS encryption and transported over a TCP/IP network. - 8.
 ISO Multi-Porting Capability: The Real-Time Device must have one IP address that has the ability to communicate with two simultaneously connections sourced from the ISO's EMS.